dwellkit/dk-be/README.md

 CREATE WARRANTY
 ---------------
-* will also prompt the user to enter contact information if choose to
+* will also prompt the user to enter contact information if they choose to

 `STATUS 201 CREATED`
-from `POST [domain]/warrenties`
+from `POST [domain]/items/[:iid]/warrenties`

 data for warranty:
 ```